stdmod/puppet-wget/README.md

 # Puppet module: wget

 This is a Puppet module for wget.
-It manages its installation, configuration and service.
+It manages its installation and configuration.

 The module is based on stdmod naming standars.
 Refer to http://github.com/stdmod/